Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-ie-cluster_setup.markdown

 In this tutorial, you will learn how to install and run the InsightEdge on a cluster.

-Please refer to [InsightEdge Script](../started/insightedge-script.html) page for more info about the commands that will be used in this page.

 # Starting the whole cluster

 Your cluster should consist of one master and a bunch of slaves: